matloff/R-vs.-Python-for-Data-Science/README.md

 *Slight win for R*.

-For instance, though functions are objects in both languages, R takes that more seriously than does Python.
+For instance, though functions are objects in both languages, R takes that further than does Python.
 Whenever I work in Python, I'm annoyed by the fact that I cannot print a function to the terminal, which I do a lot in R.